Dreaming of getting out into the great outdoors? Wondering which state should top your next travel bucket list? It’s time you considered Colorado.

 You’ll find 11 of 150 routes impressive enough to be designated “America's Byways” in Colorado, just a small indication that this is bona fide road trip country.
 Trail Ridge Road, which climbs above 12,000ft, is one of the best known and most enjoyable.

 Imagine sitting in a natural amphitheatre with a rocky, high-altitude plateau spreading out beneath you.
 Now, picture some of the world’s best acts on the stage, and you’ve got Red Rocks.
 This geological phenomenon is simply one of the best music venues in the world, and everyone from The Beatles to Daft Punk has played here.

 There’s no better time to enjoy Colorado’s 2000 or so lakes than summer, when they become the ultimate weekend playground.
 Whether you’re boating or floating, the shimmering reflections of snow-capped mountains in high-altitude lakes such as Dillon and Granby are simply magical.

-Maroon Bells peaks in Colorado © Hale Kell/Shutterstock
+© Hale Kell/Shutterstock

 One of four national parks in the state, and a UNESCO World Heritage Site, Mesa Verde holds over 600 Ancestral Puebloan cliff dwellings.
 The striking ruins are some of the best preserved in the country, offering a fascinating insight into the people that once lived here.